stefan-it/stefan-it/README.md

 ### 📃 Publications

 * Branden Chan, Stefan Schweter and Timo Möller.
-German's Next Language Model.
-In Proceedings of the 27th International Conference on Computational Linguistics.
-To appear. [[Preprint](https://arxiv.org/abs/2010.10906)].
+[German's Next Language Model](https://www.aclweb.org/anthology/2020.coling-main.598/).
+In Proceedings of the 28th International Conference on Computational Linguistics.

 * Stefan Schweter and Luisa März.
 [Triple E - Effective Ensembling of Embeddings and Language Models for NER of Historical German](http://ceur-ws.org/Vol-2696/paper_173.pdf).
 In Experimental IR Meets Multilinguality, Multimodality, and Interaction - Proceedings of the Eleventh International Conference of the CLEF Association (CLEF 2020).